 Stainless Steel Appliances - This is probably a little far into the future, but something that both of us can't wait to do.
 Our fridge, microwave and oven were all gifted to us by Joe's parent's and his sister's when they upgraded their appliances and the dishwasher was here when we bought the house.
 They all work well and we were grateful not to have to spend the money, but having appliances that match and are brand new will be a big day for us!

-Add Personality to the Windows - My original idea was to frame the kitchen windows kind of like this, but I'm currently undecided on what I want to do.
+Add Personality to the Windows - My original idea was to frame the kitchen windows, but I'm currently undecided on what I want to do.
 I have three or four ideas that I like right now and I haven't settled on the perfect plan yet.
 When I do, I'll be sure to share the finished project on Instagram!

 What is your favorite feature of your kitchen?